m-mcardle/GasMeUp/server/README.md

 ## Dependencies

-Using requests to CollectAPI for current gas prices. ([Docs](https://collectapi.com/api/gasPrice/))
+Using requests to my Gas Price API for current gas prices. ([Docs](https://rapidapi.com/mmcardle-drx9FYQNK/api/canadian-gas-prices/))

-Using requests to Google's Distance Matrix API to calculate the distance of a route. ([Docs](https://developers.google.com/maps/documentation/distance-matrix/))
+Using requests to Google's Distance Matrix API to calculate the distance of a route. ([Docs](https://developers.google.com/maps/documentation/distance-matrix/)) and Google's Place Autocomplete to return suggestions to the user ([Docs](https://developers.google.com/maps/documentation/places/web-service/autocomplete)).